Spencer-Sch/Calendar-App/README.md

     * complted logic where activating a modal, while a modal is currently open on another day, will close the previous modal and open a modal on the newly selected day.

 Day 3
-* changed 'modal' to 'addEventWindow' for more accurate description.
+* Changed 'modal' to 'addEventWindow' for more accurate description.
 * Added functinality to insert event elements into each calendar day.

+Day 4
+* Added trash can icon to use as a 'delete event' button to each created event element.
+* started work on 'delete event' functionality.